dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-colour-modes.md

 # BarcodeColourModes

 `BarcodeColourModes` is a parameter to specify the barcode colour modes.
-It consisits of one or more modes, each mode represents a colour mode.
+It consists of one or more modes, each mode represents a colour mode.

 ## Candidate Mode List